This author enjoys writing about life, love, and books. She enjoys watching anime and munching on burgers.

 The Right to Die?

 Physician-assisted suicide has long been controversial in America.
-From the different campaigns screaming that physicians were supposed to help the patient, not harm them, to the simplistic fact that in the end, it's for the patient to decide, not the doctor, it's an issue that has no doubt been embroiled in emotion and politics.
+Some campaigns scream that physicians are supposed to help the patient, not harm them, while others scream that it's for patients to decide, not doctors.
+It's an issue that has no doubt been embroiled in emotion and politics.
 It becomes even more controversial when the stigma surrounding suicide is introduced.

-Suicide, or the act of ending one's life, is considered to be one of the top ten causes of death in America.
-According to the Centers for Disease Control and Prevention, suicide is considered a public health risk that has taken a toll on communities, families, and individuals.
-From their data alone, just over 41,000 people kill themselves, and has costed an estimated $44.6 billion in costs.
+Suicide, or the act of ending one's life, is one of the top ten causes of death in America.
+According to the Centers for Disease Control and Prevention, suicide is considered a major public health risk that has taken a toll on communities, families, and individuals.
+From their data alone, just over 41,000 people kill themselves per year, and suicide costs an estimated $44.6 billion.

 Individuals at risk for suicide sometimes have serious psychological disorders, such as severe depression or bipolar disorder.
 Other risk factors include a family history of depression, substance abuse, or a history of mental illness.
 Outside pressures such as bullying or problematic family life can also increase the risk for suicide.
 And while both men and women commit suicide, men are often more successful than women, only because they tend to choose more destructive methods.

 It's true that suicide is horrible.
-It costs a community a truly irreplaceable individual who's family now has to grieve for the loss of a loved one.
+It costs a community a truly irreplaceable individual whose family now has to grieve for the loss of a loved one.
 It raises questions about just how much suffering that person had to go through.
-It draws attention from friends and strangers alike, as they all try to find the root cause, all the while honoring that person.
-It leaves people with an empty feeling, makes them ask about their own lives, helps them hold each other just a little closer as they celebrate the life of that person.
+It draws attention from friends and strangers alike as they all try to find the root cause, all the while honoring that person.
+It leaves people with an empty feeling, makes them wonder about their own lives, helps them hold each other just a little closer as they celebrate the life of that person.

-Physician-assisted suicide is a hotly debated issue that has caused rifts between friends, family, and strangers alike.
-And while it's mostly illegal in America, many patients still seek out physicians who would help them end their lives.
+Physician-assisted suicide is a hotly debated issue.
+And while it's mostly illegal in America, many patients still seek out physicians who can help them end their lives.
 So far, physician-assisted suicide is legal in Oregon, Vermont, Washington, California, and in some instances, Montana.

 Many who support physician-assisted suicide have stated that it was for the patients to decide, and nothing else.
 If a patient decides to end their life, they may be able to forgo the suffering from their conditions.
 Patients have also said that they would rather die with dignity, rather than simply recover and live out life on someone else's terms, rather than their own.